 When you place your hand around the large glass bulb on the bottom of the Hand Boiler, you’ll see the colorful liquid begin to shoot up the twisting, turning tube.
 Once at the top, the colored liquid will begin to bubble‚ just as if it were boiling!

-- Assorted colors (blue, green, purple, or red)
+- Individual Hand Boilers come in assorted colors (blue, green, purple, or red)

 - Colors and styles will vary based on availability.
 We will try our best to accommodate special requests.

 - 4-Pack of Hand Boilers are normally assorted colors but may have duplicate colors

 When the gas in the bottom bulb is heated with your hand, the increase in temperature creates an increase in air pressure.
 This increased pressure pushes the liquid up the tube to the top bulb.
 When all of the liquid transfers from the bottom bulb, air bubbles are forced up the tube, causing the liquid in the top bulb to appear to “boil.”

 In a closed container, as the temperature goes up, so does the pressure.
 This is called Charles’s law.
 As the temperature increases, the molecules of gas in the container move faster, which increases the pressure.
 As the pressure increases in one of the chambers, the liquid will be pushed into the other one.
 Notice how hand temperature varies in different people and compare your data with others in your group.
 Then decide who’s hot and who’s not!